onap/integration/README.md

 ## Sub-projects

-See respective directories for additional details about each sub-project.
+See the README.md file for respective directories for additional details about each sub-project.